cambo2015/MovieTheater/README.md

    - `Theater()` : is the movie theater.
 Tickets are purchased here.

 - ENUMS:
    - `Location` : used in the Section class.
 A theater has many sections in which a person can choose to sit.
+This enum was made such that it can be used in different theater settings such as a Broadway show or Imax theater.
        - `Left`,
        - `Right`,
        - `Front`,
-       - `Back`.
+       - `Back`,

-       * This enum was created for multiple use cases:IMAX,OPERA THEATER,BROADWAY.
+### To be added

+ - [ ] specify movie times and what time ticket was ordered